Swat (princely state): History

 Upon Pakistan's independence in August 1947, Swat became a fully independent princely state until 3 November, when it acceded to Pakistan as one of the autonomous Princely states of Pakistan, and the Wali continued to rule.
-The Wali ceased to rule in 1969, when the state of Swat was incorporated into the North-West Frontier Province of Pakistan (now Khyber Pakhtunkhwa).
-The region comprising the former princely state today covers parts of the Swat, Buner and Shangla districts of Khyber Pakhtunkhwa.
-Today, the title is used unofficially as a courtesy title by heirs of the Miangul family of the former Wali of Swat.
-The whole dynasty founded by the Abdul Wadud Badshah, also called itself by this title.
-The Wāli of Swat, Miangul Abdul Wadud, acceded his state to Pakistan on 3 November 1947.
-The last Wali, Miangul Jahan Zeb (1908 to 1987) continued to exercise absolute rule until Pakistan took control, when on 28 July 1969, Yahya Khan announced the full integration of Swat, Chitral, and Dir into Pakistan.
+The last Wali, Miangul Jahan Zeb continued to exercise absolute rule until Pakistan took control, when on 28 July 1969, Yahya Khan announced the full integration of Swat, Chitral, and Dir into Pakistan.
+The state of Swat was incorporated into the North-West Frontier Province of Pakistan.
 The title was made honorary after 1969 when the monarch was replaced by a civil administration.
+Today, the title is used unofficially as a courtesy title by heirs of the Miangul family.